 Fossil discoveries prove that Australia and South America were connected together at least 50 million years ago.

-first evidence we have of marsupials [kangaroo-like animals]
+"The first evidence we have of marsupials [kangaroo-like

-evidence of a placental mammal, known as a condylarth.
-Placental mammals were
+there is also evidence of a placental mammal, known as a condylarth.
+Placental

 South America at this time."

 This fossil record is a shortcut for knowing that Australia was attached to South America at some period of the earth's history.
 From the other side of the pacific, the map shows China and India were connected to Australia.
 The pacific was initially small.
 All of this leads to a conclusion that Earth expanded.

 Not only the earth expanded, but also all of the inner planets, and also the planets of the second sun: